zenmah/daggerheart-srd-obsidian/adversaries/Monarch.md

 # MONARCH

+***Tier 3 Social***
-**Tier 3 Social:** *The sovereign ruler of a nation, unearthed in the privilege of tradition and wielding unmatched power in their domain.*
+*The sovereign ruler of a nation, unearthed in the privilege of tradition and wielding unmatched power in their domain.*
 **Motives & Tactics:** Control vassals, destroy rivals, forge a legacy

 > **Difficulty:** 16 | **Thresholds:** 16/32 | **HP:** 6 | **Stress:** 5